The Net Promoter Score®

-Reliable metric and common language: Your Net Promoter Score® is simply the percentage of promoters minus the percentage of detractors.
-It’s a number you can compile and track regularly, not only for a whole company but also for each business, product, store, or customer-service team.
-You can also track it for customer segments, geographic units or functional groups.
-It helps everyone focus on the twin goals of creating more promoters and fewer detractors.
+Your Net Promoter Score is simply the percentage of promoters minus the percentage of detractors.
+It’s a number you can compile and track regularly, not only for a whole company but also for each business, product, store, customer-service team, customer segment, geographic unit or functional group.
+It helps everyone focus on the critical mission of customer loyalty.
 It is, quite simply, your customer balance sheet.

 Accurate Net Promoter Scores depend on a constant flow of data.
 Many leading companies survey a sample of their customers every week.
 Frequent surveys enable you to monitor the scores for unexplained variation.
 They also allow you to test new approaches and tactics to see if these changes improve outcomes.

 Promoters—the loyal, enthusiastic customers who love doing business with you—are worth far more to your company than passive customers or detractors.
 You can quantify that difference and then use the result to assess and choose among investments in improving the customer experience.
 The first step is to calculate the lifetime value of your average customer.
 Using that average as a baseline, tally up the difference in lifetime value for promoters, passives and detractors.
 This kind of rigorous economic analysis isn’t easy, but it can help any company gauge the likely return on investments aimed at creating more promoters and fewer detractors.